 There are 2 possible outcomes at the end of the redeployment search:

-In cases where a permanent employee has undertaken a temporary post and no further work is available, it will be the responsibility of the new Service to progress the management of the case.
+In cases where a permanent employee has been redeployed to a temporary post and no further work is available, it will be the responsibility of the new manager to progress the redeployment process and the next steps.

 Roles and responsibilities